hernancontigiani/generative-image-demo/README.md

 ![banner](banner.jpg)

 ## About this project 🚀
-In this project I present a end-to-end demo from training you own text to image model and deploy it on a Web Application.
+In this project I present a end-to-end demo from training your own text to image model and deploy it on a Web Application.
 Also I share a demostration about how this kind of models works and how to deploy & scale on production.

 ## What you will same at the end